kth-step/HOL4P4/README.md

 This is the artifact for the paper **"PolyGram: A Certifying Compiler for Network Policies"** submitted to FMCAD 2026.

 PolyGram is a certifying compiler for network forwarding policies.
-It takes a high-level policy as input and produces equivalent P4 match-action tables (or minimized policies), together with a machine-checked proof of semantic equivalence between the input policy and the generated foreardings.
+It takes a high-level policy as input and produces equivalent P4 match-action tables (or minimized policies), together with a machine-checked proof of semantic equivalence between the input policy and the generated forwarding.
 The proofs are mechanized in HOL4 and the MTBDD construction is additionally compiled to a verified CakeML binary.

 This artifact contains:
 - The HOL4 proof scripts for the PolyGram formalization